top of page

 Home to the famous Jacob's Ladder, be sure to experience the wind-carved stones and incredible views of the Kinder Plateau

 Kinder Scout lies at the heart of the Peak District, rich in both natural beauty and history.
 This vast stretch of open moorland was the site of the 1932 Mass Trespass, a landmark event that changed the future of public access to the countryside.
-Today Kinder remains a symbol of that freedom, wild and windswept in many places, with peat bogs and heather stretching as far as the eye can see.
+Today Kinder Scout remains a symbol of that freedom, wild and windswept in many places, with peat bogs and heather stretching as far as the eye can see.
 Its remoteness and shifting weather make it both a challenge and a privilege to explore, offering a glimpse into the rugged heart of the Peaks.

 At 636 metres, the true summit of Kinder Scout is marked by a modest cairn, though most walkers aim for the nearby Kinder Low trig point at 633 metres.
-Both points capture the essence of the Peak District’s wild spirit, offering a feeling of vastness and solitude that few other places in England can match.
+Both points capture the essence of the Peak District’s spirit, offering a feeling of vastness and solitude that few other places in England can match.
 The mix of raw terrain, changing weather and open horizons gives Kinder its lasting appeal, a landscape that challenges, inspires and always calls you back.

 Go prepared, stay safe and enjoy the hike!